earlvking/Wireless-LAN-Security-Megaprimer-Notes/Challenges/Wi-Fi Challenge 2 (Level - Intermediate) - Know Thy Packets.md

 ![Image of Wireshark](https://github.com/Kan1shka9/Wireless-LAN-Security-Megaprimer-Notes/blob/master/images/challenge/ch_2_4.jpeg)

-Browsing through the packet capture a logical breakup can be observed as there is a time gap of approximately ```2:30``` between the packets
+Browsing through the packet capture, a logical breakup can be observed as there is a time gap of approximately ```2:30``` between the packets

 ![Image of Wireshark](https://github.com/Kan1shka9/Wireless-LAN-Security-Megaprimer-Notes/blob/master/images/challenge/ch_2_5.jpeg)